jakobos/10x-cards/.ai/api-plan.md

   - `sourceText`: Required, string, length between 1000 and 10000 characters.
 - **Business Logic**:
   - **Cascading Deletes**: Deleting a deck (`DELETE /decks/{deckId}`) will automatically delete all associated flashcards, as defined by the `ON DELETE CASCADE` foreign key constraint in the database.
-  - **Metrics Logging**: The `POST /decks/{deckId}/flashcards/batch` endpoint is responsible for creating a log entry in the `generations` table to track the effectiveness of the AI generation feature, as required by the PRD.
+  - **Metrics Logging**: The `POST /ai/generate-flashcards` endpoint creates a `generations` log entry.
+The `POST /decks/{deckId}/flashcards/batch` endpoint updates this entry with the final count of accepted and edited flashcards.
+This allows tracking the entire lifecycle of an AI generation task.
   - **Rate Limiting**: The computationally expensive `POST /ai/generate-flashcards` endpoint should be rate-limited to prevent abuse and control costs.
 A limit of 10 requests per minute per user is recommended as a starting point.